 In very soft rock, loose rock, or expanding flakes (most flakes have some elasticity in them) the force applied to the rock will cause it to yield, either opening it up or compressing it (sandstone).
-If your cam is set at 50% and is medium sized (2 inch), then the loss of some small degree is OK, say the cam diggs into the crud by a few millimetres.
-A well placed cam has range to waste and will hold.
-On the other hand if your unit is tipped out (almost totally open), and you only have 3% range left, and the flake expands even just a millimetre the cam with open up and rip.
+If your cam is set at 50% and is medium-sized (2 inches), then the loss of some small degree is OK, say the cam digs into the crud by a few millimetres.
+A well-placed cam has the range to waste and will hold.
+On the other hand, if your unit is tipped out (almost totally open), and you only have 3% range left, and the flake expands even just a millimetre, the cam with open up and rip.
 By the way don’t put your hopes in cam stops (these stop the ‘umbrellaring’ - were they invert), because in the small cams the stops just snap off as the cam inverts, and in the bigger units, or the ones with double axles, nine times out of ten the open cam loses its stability and rips anyway.

 One thing to say about tipped out cams is that with some care you can often squeeze out a placement even in a crack that looks too wide, either by placing it deeper or just searching around.
 If you’re making a very delicate ‘surgical’ placement then extend the cam with a 60cm sling.

-Over camming a unit, where it is stuffed in the crack so the cam are 99% retracted is not bad safety wise, as it will hold and has plenty of slack to take up - but it’s not good for the long life of your rack, or your climbing partnership if that cams belongs to your mate.
+Over camming, a unit, where it is stuffed in the crack so the cam is 99% retracted is not bad safety-wise, as it will hold and has plenty of slack to take up - but it’s not good for the long life of your rack, or your climbing partnership if that cam belongs to your mate.

-Like I said, a cam retracted all the way is still full strength in the real world, and the main problem is that you do this too much you will end up with fixed cams, and loosing even a single cam on a big route can make life tough.
+As I said, a cam retracted all the way is still full strength in the real world, and the main problem is that you do this too much you will end up with fixed cams, and losing even a single cam on a big route can make life tough.

 The mean reason for leaving some slack, even as little as 5%, is that for the cams to be retracted by the trigger you need somewhere for them to go.
 Once the trigger does nothing you’re in trouble.